Audrey Callaghan: Career

-Her husband James had been elected a Member of Parliament for Cardiff in 1945 and she was at his side throughout his career.
-She was somewhat derided, described as "the Yorkshire Pudding", ostensibly for her skill in cooking, but also as a reference to her perceived poor dress sense and mildly disorganised appearance; she was ridiculed for her hobby of keeping pigs.
-Audrey remained very private, and shunned the limelight.
-However, she was engaged with her husband's jobs and was said to be instrumental in dissuading him from resignation after the 1967 devaluation of the pound.
+Her husband was elected a Member of Parliament for Cardiff in 1945.
+Audrey appeared publicly during his career, but generally remained private.
+One of her obituaries stated that she was engaged with her husband's jobs and was said to be instrumental in dissuading him from resigning after the 1967 devaluation of the pound.

 In 1958, Audrey was elected as the Labour member for Lewisham North for the London County Council.
 She took a special interest in children's homes and the Children's Committee.
 She was an alderman of the Greater London Council from 1964 and became chairman of Lewisham Council's children's committee, where she was also an alderman, when the GLC was abolished.

 In 1969, Callaghan became the chair of the board of governors of Great Ormond Street Hospital for Sick Children.
 She continued raising funds for the hospital for the next thirty years, most notably securing an extension of copyright on Peter Pan for the hospital by a Lords amendment moved by her husband.

-In 1987, when James was created Baron Callaghan of Cardiff, she became Lady Callaghan.
+In 1987, when her husband created Baron Callaghan of Cardiff, she became Lady Callaghan.
 She herself declined a damehood from Prime Minister Margaret Thatcher.
 They retired to a farm in Ringmer, East Sussex, where she kept pigs and he kept cows and sheep, and grew barley.
 Along with her husband, she supported causes relating to the University College of Swansea, of which James Callaghan was president.

 During her eighties, Callaghan developed Alzheimer's disease.
-In July 2001, when her condition had deteriorated, she entered a care home where her husband visited her every day until her death in March 2005, by which time they had been married for 66 years and together for well over 70.
+In July 2001, when her condition had deteriorated, she entered a care home in nearby Burgess Hill, West Sussex, where her husband visited her every day until her death on 15 March 2005, by which time they had been married for 66 years and together for well over 70.
 James Callaghan died on 26 March 2005, eleven days after Audrey's death, and the day before his 93rd birthday.